-ITEM DESCRIPTION PROPOSAL OF THE BOARD OF DIRECTORS BOARD RECOMMENDATION 5A Election of Glyn A. Barker as a director.
-5B Election of Vanessa C.L.
+ITEM DESCRIPTION PROPOSAL OF THE BOARD OF DIRECTORS BOARD RECOMMENDAT 6 Election of 12 Directors, Each for a Term Extending Until Completion of the Next Annual General Meeting.
+The Board of Directors proposes that the following candidates be elected to the Board of Directors, each for a term extending until completion of the next annual general meeting. ✓ FOR 6A Election of Glyn A. Barker as a director.
+6B Election of Vanessa C.L.
 Chang as a director.
-5C Election of Frederico F. Curado as a director.
-5D Election of Chadwick C. Deaton as a director.
-5E Election of Vincent J. Intrieri as a director.
-5F Election of Samuel J. Merksamer as a director.
-5G Election of Frederik W. Mohn as a director.
-5H Election of Edward R. Muller as a director.
-51 Election of Diane de Saint Victor as a director.
-5J Election of Tan Ek Kia as a director.
-5K Election of Jeremy D. Thigpen as a director.
-6 Election of the Chair of the Board of Directors for a Term Extending Until Completion of the Next Annual General Meeting.
-The Board of Directors proposes that Chadwick C. Deaton be elected as the Chair of the Board of Directors for a term extending until completion of the next annual general meeting, subject to his reelection as a member of the Board of Directors. √ FOR 7 Election of the Members of the Compensation Committee, Each for a Term Extending Until Completion of the Next Annual General Meeting.
-The Board of Directors proposes that the following three candidates be elected as members of the Compensation Committee, each for a term extending until completion of the next annual general meeting, subject in each case to such candidate's reelection as a member of the Board of Directors: FOR each nominee 7A Election of Glyn A. Barker as a member of the Compensation Committee.
-7B Election of Samuel J. Merksamer as a member of the Compensation Committee.
-7C Election of Tan Ek Kia as a member of the Compensation Committee.
-8 Reelection of the Independent Proxy for a Term Extending Until Completion of the Next Annual General Meeting.
-The Board of Directors proposes that Schweiger Advokatur / Notariat be reelected to serve as independent proxy at (and until completion of) the 2021 Annual General Meeting and at any extraordinary general meeting of shareholders of the Company that may be held prior to the 2021 Annual General Meeting. √ FOR 9 Appointment of Ernst & Young LLP as the Company's Independent Registered Public Accounting Firm for Fiscal Year 2020 and Reelection of Ernst & Young Ltd, Zurich, as the Company's Auditor for a Further One-Year Term.
-The Board of Directors proposes that Ernst & Young LLP be appointed as the Company's independent registered public accounting firm for fiscal year 2020 and that Ernst & Young Ltd, Zurich, be reelected as the Company's auditor pursuant to the Swiss Code of Obligations for a further one-year term, commencing on the date of the 2020 Annual General Meeting and terminating on the date of the 2021 Annual General Meeting. √ FOR
+6C Election of Frederico F. Curado as a director.
+6D Election of Chadwick C. Deaton as a director.
+6E Election of Peter A. Goode as a director.
+6F Election of Vincent J. Intrieri as a director.
+6G Election of Samuel J. Merksamer as a director.
+6H Election of Frederik W. Mohn as a director.
+6I Election of Edward R. Muller as a director.
+6J Election of Diane de Saint Victor as a director.
+6K Election of Tan Ek Kia as a director.
+6L Election of Jeremy D. Thigpen as a director.
+7 Election of the Chair of the Board of Directors for a Term Extending Until Completion of the Next Annual General Meeting.
+The Board of Directors proposes that Chadwick C. Deaton be elected as the Chair of the Board of Directors for a term extending until completion of the next annual general meeting, subject to his reelection as a member of the Board of Directors. ✓ FOR 8 Election of the Members of the Compensation Committee, Each for a Term Extending Until Completion of the Next Annual General Meeting.
+The Board of Directors proposes that the following four candidates be elected as members of the Compensation Committee, each for a term extending until completion of the next annual general meeting, subject in each case to such candidate's reelection as a member of the Board of Directors: FOR each nominee 8A Election of Glyn A. Barker as a member of the Compensation Committee.
+8B Election of Peter A. Goode as a member of the Compensation Committee.
+8C Election of Samuel J. Merksamer as a member of the Compensation Committee.
+8D Election of Tan Ek Kia as a member of the Compensation Committee.
+9 Reelection of the Independent Proxy for a Term Extending Until Completion of the Next Annual General Meeting.
+The Board of Directors proposes that Schweiger Advokatur / Notariat be reelected to serve as independent proxy at (and until completion of) the 2021 Annual General Meeting and at any extraordinary general meeting of shareholders of the Company that may be held prior to the 2021 Annual General Meeting. ✓ FOR